pinkpong111/Vector-Storm-Theory/README.md

 - **Condition 2 — Overlap:** Those fields act on a shared subset of agents or states.
 Geometric form: fields influence a common region in state space.
 Network form: there exists a connected subgraph where agents receive competing influences within the same time window.
 - **Condition 3 — Self-Amplification:** Each agent's response to conflict strengthens its own field, deepening the conflict in a closed feedback loop.

+**Necessary conditions, not sufficient conditions:**

+The three conditions above constitute **necessary enabling conditions** for Vector Storm formation — not sufficient conditions.
+Storm realization additionally requires that system instability S exceeds the self-amplification threshold S_c, as captured by the governance scaling law (Section 3.2):

+$$\text{Storm} \Leftrightarrow \text{Conditions}_{1,2,3} \land S > S_c$$

+High containment capacity C(t)^β may suppress storm emergence even when all three enabling conditions are simultaneously present.
+The conditions define *trigger eligibility* — the structural prerequisites without which storm is impossible.
+The S-equation determines whether that eligibility is *realized* given the current governance state.

+This distinction has a direct design implication: a system that satisfies all three conditions but maintains high containment capacity remains in the VCZ.
+The governance objective is not to eliminate the conditions (which would require eliminating exploration diversity) but to maintain C(t)^β such that S stays below S_c despite their presence.

 ### 1.4 Storm Stages

 - **Stage 0:** Local friction.
 Contained within a single agent pair.
 Self-resolves. → Intervention: none required.